Circumpolar star: Explanation

-Definition of circumpolar stars
+Definition

 Whether a star is circumpolar depends upon the observer's latitude.
 Since the altitude of the north or south celestial pole (whichever is visible) equals the absolute value of the observer's latitude, any star whose angular distance from the visible celestial pole is less than the absolute latitude will be circumpolar.
 For example, if the observer's latitude is 50° N, any star will be circumpolar if it is less than 50° from the north celestial pole.
 If the observer's latitude is 35° S, then all stars within 35° of the south celestial pole are circumpolar.
 Stars on the celestial equator are not circumpolar when observed from any latitude in either hemisphere of the Earth.

-"A star with its polar distance approximately equal to or less than the latitude of the observer".

 Whether a given star is circumpolar at the observer's latitude (θ) may be calculated in terms of the star's declination (δ).
 The star is circumpolar if θ + δ is greater than +90° (observer in Northern Hemisphere), or θ + δ is less than −90° (observer in Southern Hemisphere).
 Similarly, the star will never rise above the local horizon if δ − θ is less than −90° (observer in Northern Hemisphere), or δ − θ is greater than +90° (observer in Southern Hemisphere).
-Thus, Canopus is invisible from San Francisco and Louisville, Kentucky, if marginally visible from Fresno, Tulsa, and Virginia Beach.
+Thus, Canopus is invisible from San Francisco and London, and marginally visible from Seville, Seoul, and Nashville.

 Some stars within the far northern constellation (such as Cassiopeia, Cepheus, Ursa Major, and Ursa Minor) roughly north of the Tropic of Cancer (23° 26′ N) will be circumpolar stars, which never rise or set.

 For British Isles observers, for example, the first magnitude stars Capella (declination +45° 59′) and Deneb (+45° 16′) do not set from anywhere in the country.
-Vega (+38° 47′) is technically circumpolar north of latitude 51° 13′ N (just south of London); taking atmospheric refraction into account, it will probably only be seen to set at sea level from Cornwall and the Channel Islands.
+Vega (+38° 47′) is technically circumpolar north of latitude 51° 13′ N (just south of London); taking atmospheric refraction into account, it will probably only be seen to set at sea level from Cornwall.

 Stars in the far southern constellations (such as Crux, Musca, and Hydrus) roughly south of the Tropic of Capricorn (23° 26′ S) are circumpolar to typical points of observation beyond that tropic.

 Stars (and constellations) that are circumpolar in one hemisphere are always invisible at the same latitude (or higher) of the opposite hemisphere, and these never rise above the horizon.
-For example, the southern star Acrux is invisible from most of the contiguous United States, likewise, the seven stars of the northern Big Dipper asterism are invisible from most of the Patagonia region of South America.
+For example, the southern star Acrux is invisible from most of the contiguous United States; likewise, the seven stars of the northern Big Dipper asterism are invisible from most of the Patagonia region of South America.